zhangying9128/RRM/TransferTransfoRRM/README.md

 ## Using the training script
 You can also train TransferTransfo+RRM by yourself.
-The dataset, GPT2 model and tokenizer will be automatically download.
+The dataset, GPT2 model, and tokenizer will be automatically download.

 ### Training
 You can train TransferTransfo+RRM with the following script on a GPU.